 younger than 18 and independent

-If you are living in Specialist Disability Accommodation (SDA), you will still need to pay a ‘reasonable rent contribution’ which is
+If you are living in SDA, you will still need to pay a ‘reasonable rent contribution’ which is

 25 percent of your Disability Support Pension, plus